 Vicki Robart is one of the thousands at the festival, but she’s not feeling the music.
 She’s feeling the emptiness over the loss of her own baby.
 In a desperate act, she does something that changes the lives of many for years to come.
 Again, heartbroken!
 Her baby, too, is gone, although in different circumstances than those of the Dixons.
 I’ve never lost a child but have friends who have.
 I feel Crosby captured Vicki’s pain and mental anguish over her loss quite well.

 I wasn’t surprised at how this story played out, but I was thrilled that it was happening the way it was.
 I realize that statement probably doesn’t make a lot of sense.
 She figured out what was happening and liked it anyway?
 Yes, I did.
 You’ll just have to read this story to figure out what the heck I’m talking about.
-This is one of those stories that make everything come full circle!
+This is one of those stories that makes everything come full circle!
 I love the chance encounters, etc. that lead the characters down a path they didn’t expect.

 Pages turned faster and faster as I wished and prayed for a happy ending.
 While the ending is satisfying, it kept this book from being a 5-star read, which is was until that point.
 The story kept me on pins and needles with tears of sadness and joy in my eyes throughout.
 But the ending felt too easy and rushed after the emotional ride I’d been on.
 I’ll read a longer book every time if I can simply have those little details that really close out the story in a satisfying way.